Overstay Penalties & Amnesty Programs in UAE

 Overstaying a UAE visa carries significant financial penalties and potential legal consequences, but amnesty programmes have periodically offered relief:

-- Daily fines: After the grace period expires, overstay fines are AED 100 per day for the first day, then AED 100 for each subsequent day, with a maximum accumulation.
+- Daily fines: After the grace period expires, overstay fines are AED 100 per day — these accumulate quickly and can reach tens of thousands of dirhams.

 - Visit visa overstay: If you overstay a tourist or visit visa, fines begin after the grace period (typically 10 days after the visa expires).

 - Amnesty programmes: The UAE has periodically announced amnesty schemes allowing overstayers to leave voluntarily without fines or entry bans, or to regularise their status.
-The most recent was in 2018.
+These are announced by ICP and typically run for a limited window (the most recent major amnesty was in 2018).

-- Voluntary departure: In some cases, overstayers can apply for a voluntary departure permit through ICP, which may reduce or waive fines.
+- Voluntary departure: Even outside amnesty windows, overstayers can apply for a voluntary departure permit through ICP or GDRFA, which may reduce or waive fines.

 When does it apply?